LearningTypeScript/projects/projects/type-modifiers/modifiers-of-the-types/README.md

-# Type Forces
+# Modifiers of the Types

 > A [Learning TypeScript > Type Modifiers](https://learning-typescript.com/type-modifiers) 🥗 appetizer project.

 Greetings, my fearless friend!
+My companions and I are a group of powerful beings tasked with safeguarding the safety of this realm and many others.
-Using the power revealed to by Castle TypeScript, I have seen the plots of my evil nemesis, Skeletype!
+Using the power revealed to by Castle TypeScript, we have seen the plots of my evil nemesis, Skeletype!
 Together we defend the universe and must stop those plots from becoming a reality!

 We must gather our friends and gain understanding of our enemy.